-- Start by choosing a time goal from the Marathon Goal Time Chart (see note regarding realistic expectations above). - Choose whether you want to start with one, two, or three days of speed work.
+- Start by choosing a time goal from the Half Marathon Goal Time Chart (see note regarding realistic expectations above). - Choose whether you want to start with one, two, or three days of speed work.
 If you are new to speed work, start with one.
-If you've been doing speed work once a week for at least the last month or so, you should be safe to start with two days.
-Three days is reserved only for those that have been doing speed work at least twice a week for the last 1-2 months.
+If you've been doing speed work once a week for at least the last month or so and/or cross training regularly, you should be safe to start with two days.
+Three days is reserved only for those that have been doing speed work AND cross training for at least the last 1-2 months.
 You can always add more days if you're feeling good, but you can't subtract an injury.
 Start with less and only add more if your body is okay with it. - Perhaps the most difficult speed workout in this program is the Tempo Run.
 Be especially aware of how you feel on these.
-If the workout is too hard, you may have chosen a time goal this is too fast. - Use the following schedule, in conjunction with the Marathon Goal Time Chart, to determine your goal pace for each run. - If you choose to do the Thursday speed workouts, you can either do these on a local track or use Garmin Connect to program workouts on your Garmin watch (we will be offering a tutorial on this the first Tuesday of the program). - Keep an eye on your heart rate over time (using Garmin Connect, if possible).
+If the workout is too hard, you may have chosen a time goal this is too fast. - Use the following schedule, in conjunction with the Half Marathon Goal Time Chart, to determine your goal pace for each run. - If you choose to do the Thursday speed workouts, you can either do these on a local track or use Garmin Connect to program workouts on your Garmin watch (see me for more info on how to do this). - Keep an eye on your heart rate over time (using Garmin Connect, if possible).
 If your resting HR increases or your average HR for your runs starts increasing over time, you are overdoing it and your body is trying to tell you something.